patricknasralla/react-snowpack-template/README.md

-An initial setup for developing my front-end react applications in typescript.
+My template for front-end React applications using Typescript.

 **Commands:**